2020PB/police-brutality/all-locations.md

 A line of police stand well apart from a crowd of protestors, one of whom is speaking about the police's use of excessive force.
 Several officers move in to arrest the speaking man, pepper spraying him and others at point-blank range.
 The arrested man is dragged/pushed/falls face down onto the road and is pinned there by police.

-tags: pepper-spray, spray, tear-gas, arrest, shove
+tags: pepper-spray, spray, tear-gas, arrest, shove, protestor

 id: mo-kansascity-3